Guided Meditation

 Your future self knows that you will succeed because it lives in the future where it is already successful and happy.
 Your future self may give you words of advice or reassurance, or she may show her love and support in other ways, such as through a hug or a symbolic gift.

 Future self meditation is set in a relaxed scenario like a beach or a meadow.
 This helps you feel safe and happy, which is the feeling you want to have about your future.
-You can do a visualization exercise for creating a positive self-image in the guided meditation for self-love and confidence.
+You can do a visualization exercise for creating a positive self-image in the meditation for self-love and confidence.

-The guided meditation for creativity takes you on an adventure into the future where you can visualize your own future creations.
+The meditation for creativity takes you on an adventure into the future where you can visualize your own future creations.

 Higher Self Meditation